cocos/cocos-docs/en/advanced-topics/jsb-optimizations.md

     this.emit(NodeEventType.CHILD_REMOVED, child);
 };

-// 此函数会被 CPP 层 registerOnChildAdded 函数中调用 nodeProto._onChildAdded = function (child) {
+// This function is called by the CPP's registerOnChildAdded function nodeProto._onChildAdded = function (child) {
     this.emit(NodeEventType.CHILD_ADDED, child);
 };